Shih Tzu Anal Glands: What You Need to Know

 • Latex gloves

-• Another person to help restrain your dog
+• Another person to help restrain your dog, if necessary

 Two Different Ways to Express Anal Glands

 Anal glands can be expressed while you bathe your dog or when standing on a table.
-In both cases, you may need an additional person to help hold your dog.
+You may need another person to help hold your dog in both cases.

 The best way for a person to hold a dog is to place one arm under the dog's body and the other arm around the neck.
 Hug the dog as close as you can to your body.